Jacob Stallings Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- His last time out came on Friday against the Miami Marlins, when the right-hander threw six scoreless innings while allowing two hits.
+- In his most recent time out on Saturday against the Miami Marlins, the righty tossed six innings, allowing one earned run while surrendering four hits.

-- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
-Opponents are hitting .182 against him.
+- In 20 games this season, the 26-year-old has a 4.38 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.